-Inquiries based on fraud can be fairly easy to remove if you provide proof, Ulzheimer says.
+Inquiries based on fraud can be fairly easy to remove if you provide proof, says credit expert John Ulzheimer, president of The Ulzheimer Group.
 However, if the company claims the inquiry was authorized, removing it can be difficult.

-If you overlook the credit inquiries section on your credit report, you could be missing signals that a person or company is trying to open credit accounts under your name without your permission.
+If you overlook the credit inquiries section on your credit reports, you could be missing signals that a person or company is trying to open credit accounts under your name without your permission.

 It’s a good idea to investigate and dispute any hard inquiries that you don’t believe you authorized with the companies that conducted them as well as with the bureaus reporting the errors.

 Editorial Note: The opinions you read here come from our editorial team.
 While compensation may affect which companies we write about and products we review, our marketing partners don't review, approve or endorse our editorial content.
 Our content is accurate (to the best of our knowledge) when we initially post it, but we don't guarantee the accuracy or completeness of the information provided.
 You can visit the company's website to get complete details about a product.
 See an error in an article?
 Use this form to report it to our editorial team.
 For questions about your Credit Karma account, please submit a help request to our support team.